 The book goes into historic detail on some of the elements that it documents.
 Did you know that lion heads were a favorite design of Napoleon, were frequently used in English Regency, reappear in the Neo-Grec style, and were frequently used by Mitchell & Rammelsberg?
 Lion heads were common in late 1890s Renaissance and less common in earlier Renaissance (1850-1880).

 Unfortunately the book’s not cheap.
 I don’t believe it is in production anymore so the pricing is based on availability.
 Victorian Details is available on Amazon.
-Lise may still have a very nice copy left and another source for this book is via AbeBooks.
+Lise may still have a very nice copy left.

 Highly recommended if you can secure a copy for yourself.